wsyyc/CONTINUED_doc/source/Overview.md

 Using `CONTINUED` you can do:
-* Process  *In situ* metabonomics data which include tissue detection, remove noise signal and clustering.
+* Processing  *In situ* metabonomics data which include tissue detection, remove noise signal and clustering.
 * Annotating *In situ* metabonomics data utilize LC-MS data.